 St. Francis adopted St. Anthony's Cross after meeting monks working at a leper house in Assisi and the hospital of St. Blase in Rome (now the church of San Francisco a Ripa) where Francis stayed.

 He used this cross for protection against the plague and skin diseases, just as the Egyptian claim that the symbol aided immortality and general well-being.

 Stretching out his arms, St. Francis demonstrated to his friars that their habit was the shape of the Tau cross.
 They must go out into the world, wearing this cross like an incarnation of Christ.

 The monks were Antonines from the holy Order of Hospitallers of St. Anthony.
 (In the early 11th century, relics of St. Anthony had been taken to south western France where the Order was founded.)

 The monks wore a Tau cross on their habits and about that time, there was a dreadful poisoning of ignis sacer.
 The symptoms included severe burning sensation in the fingers and toes, which led to blisters of gangrene and even loss of limbs due to restricted blood circulation.
-This was surely punishment from God and victims went to the St. Anthony monks for treatment.
+This was surely punishment from God and victims went to the St. Anthony monks for treatment, both medical and spiritual.